 Making an Application

-- For all applicants, FED has created a unified funding application (YOU MUST RIGHT CLICK, 'SAVE LINK AS', and save remotely before completing) for DWSRF, CWSRF, and Pollution Control Grant funded projects.
+- For all applicants, FED has created a unified funding application (YOU MUST RIGHT CLICK, 'SAVE LINK AS', and save remotely before completing) for DWSRF and CWSRF funded projects.
 Currently, only DWSRF may lend to privately owned systems.
+For all municipal applicants (including Water Districts and Fire Districts), please also submit the Supplemental Financial Information.

 Attachments to the Application